onopko/compass-h5bp-codekit-barebone/README.en.md

 0. Install and setup the system requirements.
 1. [Download ZIP](https://github.com/onopko/compass-h5bp-codekit-barebone/archive/master.zip) and unzip it.
-2. Drop unzipped folder to Codekit.
+2. Drop unzipped folder to CodeKit.
 3. That’s it!